 - Agranulocytosis, a serious blood disorder that can result in severe immune system suppression and resultant infections.

 - The development of bullae, painful fluid-filled sacs on the face, stomach, chest, back, and legs.

 - Vasculitis, a condition that involves widespread blood vessel inflammation, muscle and joint pain, and fever.

-Consuming drugs like cocaine mixed with fentanyl can significantly increase the risk of a fatal overdose 7.
-Fentanyl can cause respiratory depression, a condition that involves inadequate breathing, and may lead to death.
+Consuming drugs like cocaine mixed with fentanyl can significantly increase a person’s risk of experiencing a fatal overdose.7 Fentanyl can cause respiratory depression, a condition that involves inadequate breathing and may lead to death.

 If you suspect a friend or loved one is snorting cocaine, look for these physical signs:

 - Runny nose and sniffling.

 - Changes in sleep.